 Last year, there were approximately 4,500 injuries related to Halloween merrymaking.
 Of that total, 32 percent involved falling while trick-or-treating, putting up or taking down Halloween decorations, or stumbling over ill-fitting costumes.

-The CPSC offers these tips when dressing the kids up for Halloween:
+The CPSC offers these tips when dressing the kids Halloween:

 - Choose costumes made from brightly colored nylon or polyester that are more flame-resistant than sheer rayon and cotton.

 - Don't let kids trick or treat wearing costumes that are too big or excessively baggy.

 - Trim outerwear and costumes with reflective tape to ensure that Nashville motorists can see the kids as they make their trick-or-treat rounds.

 - Choose makeup over masks for better vision.